 Xin chào!
-My name is Duc Luong, but you may know me as Luongdoo.
-I’m an art director and illustrator specializing in advertising, packaging, and personal storytelling.
+My name is Duc Luong, but you might know me as Luongdoo.
+I’m a Vietnamese illustrator specializing in advertising, packaging, and visual storytelling.

 In my early years, I was raised in the charming coastal village of Lang Co Bay, Hue — known for its oyster farms and the calming scent of cajuput oil, which still draws travelers from nearby provinces.